Maham: Maham during British Raj

 Maham had a considerable Muslim population before the partition of India after Independence from the UK.
 The partition led to a mass exodus of Muslims of the peoples of the Pathan, Baloch and Moola Jats migrated to the newly formed Muslim nation of Pakistan in 1947.
 Now, Maham is mostly a Hindu town.

 Transport

 The small city is well-connected to all nearby cities through bus transport although there is connectivity for railways.
 Single line of railway lines connecting Rohtak and Hansi is operational now, which also provides transportation for Maham.
 There is a proposal to establish a cargo airport at Maham, approved by Aviation Minister Ajit Singh.
 Because Maham is located near National Highway 9 and Delhi, it is a popular place for businesses.

 Recreation

-There is a spacious and crowded park named Huda Park.
+There is a park named Huda Park.
 There is also a stadium for playing games.
 The government high school, New Anaj Mandi; Sisar/Bhiwani Road; Kheri/Gohana Road; and Hissar Road are popular among morning walkers.

-Temples

-There are a few Hindu Temples and traditional mansions called havelis owned by Seth Mai Dayal Namberdar family are 125 years old.
-Seth Mai Dayal Namberdar was the biggest landlord of Meham having 5000 bigha land.
-He was a great social person and donated land for Municipal committee, for civil hospital, for school, for veterinary hospital etc. A famous ancient temple named Radha Krishan Temple is situated outside of the old bus stand in Chintala Mohalla, ward No. 6 & 8.
-It has a statue of Krishna made of rare black stone.

-In a kilometer away from the Meham city near Kishan Garh, there is a 400 year (Near About 1630 AD to 1635 AD) old temple named Shri Dadi Sati Mandir.
-People from the Aggarwal (Garg Gotra) community come here to receive blessings.
-Also, Mundan ceremonies are organised by families there.
-It is located at the Meham–Behlba road.
-Near Baba Rupa Talab.

-There is also a temple named Sheetalpuri Mandir, which is about 500 years old, in the centre of Maham.

-In Bharan, a village near Maham, an annual religious festival celebrating Goga Navmi is held in the Goga Ji temple, and wrestling (Kushti/Kabbati) tournaments are organized nearby.

-Five kilometers away from Maham, a large village named Behlba contains an old temple named Baba Khali Nath Temple.

-Other temples include Darbari Mal Mandir, Geeta Bhawan, Radha Krishna Mandir (Sant ka Mandir) at Kaglon ka Mohalla, Khari Kui Mandir and Khangah Mandir.
-Furthermore, the temples Shani Mandir and Kali Devi Mandir were recently established.